anthonymarkreynolds/marketplace-app/README.md

 ### Purpose
 Challenge Code provides a puzzle solving hub for creating challenges or submitting solutions to other user generated challenges.
 ### Functionality / features
 - Challenge creation: Users may create their own challenges which other users can submit solutions to.
-Each challenge has a title, problem description and a solution form for attempting the challenge
+Each challenge has a title, problem description, difficulty rating, vote count and a solution form for attempting the challenge
 - Public challenge board: A list of existing challenges which can be sorted by attribute.
 - Challenge editing: Users may edit challenges they have created.
 - Challenge deletion: Users may delete challenges they have created.